A Joint Delay-Energy-Security Aware Framework for Intelligent Task Scheduling in Satellite-Terrestrial Edge Computing Network: Introduction

-Recent years have witnessed growing interest in STECN, which provides low-latency and computation-intensive services in a broader coverage area \cite{ref4}.
+Recent years have witnessed growing interest in STECN, which provides low-latency and computation-intensive services in a broader coverage area \cite{STECN-background}.
 A variety of technological dimensions have been explored in this context.
-For example, Gao \textit{et al.} in \cite{ref8} employed a hybrid approach combining K-center clustering and NSGA-II to reduce latency and energy consumption in STECN environments.
-Esmat \textit{et al.} in \cite{ref5} investigated resilient network slicing techniques tailored for satellite edge computing (SEC), emphasizing service continuity through dynamic management and orchestration.
-Furthermore, Wei \textit{et al.} in \cite{ref7} addressed joint slicing and offloading through a bi-level game model and distributed solution design, while Esmat \textit{et al.} in \cite{ref13} proposed a cross-domain slicing mechanism based on restless multi-armed bandit (RMAB) processes for satellite-ground resource coordination.
-While these studies have provided valuable insights into resource allocation, task offloading, and service orchestration in STECN, they primarily focus on performance optimization under trusted environments, overlooking critical security issues in open and dynamic space-ground systems.
-In particular, physical-layer security in task transmission and scheduling has not been systematically addressed.
+For example, Gao \textit{et al.} \cite{STECN-4} employed a hybrid approach combining K-center clustering and NSGA-II to reduce latency and energy consumption in STECN environments.
+Esmat \textit{et al.} \cite{STECN-1} investigated resilient network slicing techniques tailored for satellite edge computing (SEC), emphasizing service continuity through dynamic management and orchestration.
+Furthermore, Wei \textit{et al.} \cite{STECN-3} addressed joint slicing and offloading through a bi-level game model and distributed solution design, while Esmat \textit{et al.} \cite{STECN-5} proposed a cross-domain slicing mechanism based on restless multi-armed bandit (RMAB) processes for satellite-ground resource coordination.
+While these studies have provided valuable insights into resource allocation, task offloading, and service orchestration in STECN, they primarily focus on performance optimization under trusted environments, overlooking critical security issues in open and dynamic satellite-ground systems.
+In particular, secure task transmission and scheduling have not been systematically addressed in STECN.